Effects of Hurricane Maria in Puerto Rico: Damage estimates and economic impact

-On September 24, Governor Ricardo Rosselló estimated that the damage from Hurricane Maria in Puerto Rico exceeded the $8 billion in damage done by Hurricane Georges.
-He later estimated that Maria caused at least US$ 90 billion in damage.
-Approximately 80% of the territory's agriculture was destroyed by the hurricane; losses are estimated at $780 million.
-Plantains, bananas and coffee farms were severely damaged and more than 90% of Puerto Rico's poultry was destroyed.
+Rosselló estimated that Maria caused at least US$ 90 billion in damage, far more than the $8B from Hurricane Georges.Approximately 80% of the territory's agriculture was destroyed; losses were estimated at $780 million.
+Plantain, banana and coffee farms were severely damaged; more than 90% of poultry was destroyed.

-Emotional impact
+Psychological impacts

-Many people were not equipped to handle the lasting effects of the damage the storm wrought on the island.
-Food and potable water were hard to come by, even months after the storm, compounding feelings of hopelessness and helplessness.
-Blackouts ravaged the island after the hurricane hit, knocking out power to hospitals, which stretched the healthcare system.
-Patients noted that their services were cut down, while healthcare providers called out the Puerto Rican government for "abandoning" them during a distressing time.
-New and expecting mothers experienced a greater exposure risk to health issues because Hurricane Maria created an environment for pathogens and environmental toxins to thrive.
+Many people were not equipped to handle the damage overcome by hopelessness and helplessness.
+Food and potable water were hard to come by even months after the storm.
+Blackouts envelopedthe island, including at hospitals.
+Patients noted that services were lmited, while healthcare providers called out the Puerto Rican government.
+New and expectant mothers experienced greater health issues in an environment that allowed pathogens and environmental toxins to thrive.

-Survivors have stated they will never forget it.
-Suicide rates spiked after Hurricane Maria, especially among the elderly.
-Cases of depression also increased and, in some cases, lead to weight loss.
-Some still feel the emotional effects while looking at pictures or recounting stories.
-For the young people on the island, the storm and its aftermath left them with high levels of post-traumatic stress disorder.
-The number of indirect deaths from the storm greatly surpassed that of direct deaths from Maria, as well as the number of direct and indirect deaths of Hurricanes Harvey and Irma, which made landfall around the same time.
+Suicide rates spiked, especially among the elderly.
+Cases of depression increased while post-traumatic stress disorder was common.
+The number of indirect deaths greatly surpassed that of direct deaths, also surpassing Hurricanes Harvey and Irma, which made landfall around the same time.

-Anxiety was high among survivors, with many fearing health issues and injuries.
-On the western side of the island, it was rumored that water was being pumped by AAA to homes from Guajataca.
-The damage to the reservoir and further rumors that the lake was going to run dry increased levels of anxiety in residents of the region.
-When water service finally returned, it was unreliable and many still depended on bottled water.
+Anxiety was high among survivors, led by fear of health issues and injuries.
+On the western side of the island, it was rumored that water was pumped by AAA to homes from Guajataca reservoir.
+The damage and rumors that the lake was going to run dry increased anxiety levels.
+When water service finally returned, it was unreliable and many depended on bottled water for long periods.

-Impact on gender-based violence
+Gender-based violence

-The long lines to access vital resources increased sexual harassment against women, while the lack of government resources for employment and housing made it difficult for women facing domestic abuse to escape, increasing their likelihood of becoming a victim of intimate partner violence (IPV).
-In 2018, the intimate partner violence rate in Puerto Rico jumped to 1.7 per 100,000 women, with a record number of 23 women classified as IPV murder victims, compared to a rate of only 0.77 women per 100,000 in 2017.
+The long lines to access vital resources left women vulnerable to sexual harassment, while the lack of government resources for employment and housing made it difficult for women facing domestic abuse to escape, increasing the incidence of intimate partner violence.
+In 2018, the intimate partner violence rate more than doubled to 1.7 per 100,000 women, with a record 23 IPV murder victims, compared to a rate of only 0.77 in 2017.